The Perfect Oatmeal Raisin Cookies

 What You’ll Need: Crafting Your Perfect Cookie

 Old-Fashioned Oats & Quick Oats- Old-fashioned oats bring a hearty chewiness to your cookie, adding texture and depth.
 On the other hand, quick oats offer a smoother consistency.
 The combination of both makes it the IDEAL texture of dough.
 Creating the perfect blend of chewy and tender.
+If all you have is one or the other, make the cookies anyways, they’ll still be GREAT!

 All-Purpose Flour